jjfrackowiak/AI-Fairness-Credit-Risk/README.md

 # Fairness in Credit Scoring: German Credit Data

 This project explores algorithmic bias in credit scoring models and applies fairness-aware machine learning techniques to mitigate gender-based discrimination.
 Using the German Credit dataset and the AIF360 fairness toolkit by IBM, we demonstrate how various preprocessing, in-processing, and post-processing methods affect both model performance and fairness metrics.
-Scripts are inside PDF with report.
+Scripts can be found in the PDF with report.

 ## 📌 Project Goals